-The SiriusXM Weather service broadcasts weather products at specific intervals (defined in the Broadcast Rate column in Table 6-1).
-If for any reason, a product is not broadcast within the Expiration Time intervals (see Table 6-1), the system removes the expired data from the display, and shows dashes instead of the product age.
-This ensures the displayed information is consistent with what is currently being transmitted by the SiriusXM Weather service.
-If more than half of the expiration time has elapsed, the color of the product age changes to yellow.
-If no data for a weather product is available, the corresponding weather product softkey label appears subdued, and the softkey cannot be enabled.
+The age of the product is based on the time difference between when the data was assembled on the ground and the current GPS time.
+Weather products are refreshed at specific intervals (defined in the Refresh Rate column in Table 6-1).

+If for any reason, a weather product is not refreshed within the Expiration Time intervals (see Table 6-1), the data is considered expired and is removed from the display.
+This ensures that the displayed data is consistent with what is currently being provided by the SiriusXM Weather service.
+If more than half of the expiration time has elapsed, the color of the product age displayed changes to yellow.
+The system displays dashes instead of a product age when a product has expired.
+If a weather product is not available, the system displays 'N/A' instead of a product age.

-Table 6-1 shows the weather product symbols, the expiration times and the broadcast rates.
-The broadcast rate represents the interval at which the SiriusXM Weather service transmits new signals that may or may not contain updated weather products.
-It does not represent the rate at which the weather information is updated or when the Data Link Receiver receives new data.
-SiriusXM and its weather data suppliers define and control the data update intervals, which are subject to change.
+Table 6-1 shows the weather product symbols, the expiration times and the refresh rates.
+The refresh rate represents the interval at which SiriusXM Weather services broadcasts new signals that may or may not contain new weather data.
+It does not represent the rate at which weather data is updated or new content is received by the Data Link Receiver.
+Weather data is updated at intervals that are defined and controlled by SiriusXM and its data suppliers and are subject to change.

-Weather Product lcon Icon Expiration Time (Minutes)
+SiriusXM Weather Product Symbol Expiration Time (Minutes) Refresh Rate (Minutes)

-Next-generation Radar (NEXRAD) $N{\mathbf{R}}$ 30 5
+Next-generation Radar (NEXRAD) 30 5 (U.S.) 10 (Canada)

 Cloud Top (CLD TOP) 60 15

 Echo Top (ECHO TOP) - 30 7.5

-SiriusXM Lightning (LTNG) ‡ + 30 5
+XM Lightning (LTNG) 30 5

-Cell Movement (CELL MOV) ■ 7 30 12
+Cell Movement (CELL MOV) 30 12

-SIGMETs/AIRMETs (SIG/AIR) ·(\$ / \$ 60 12
+SIGMETs/AIRMETs (SIG/AIR) SIGMET AIRMET 60 12

-Meteorological Aerodrome Report (METARs) T 90 12
+Meteorological Aerodrome Report (METARs) Ŧ 90 12

-City Forecast (CITY) 200 90 12
+City Forecast (CITY) 60 12

-Surface Analysis (SFC) 1 60 12
+Surface Analysis (SFC) 2 60 12

-Freezing Levels (FRZ LVL) 120 12
+Freezing Levels (FRZ LVL) 60 12

-Winds Aloft (WIND) 90 12
+Winds Aloft (WIND) ~ 60 12

 County Warnings (COUNTY) 60 5

 Cyclone Warnings (CYCLONE) 5 60 12

+Icing Potential (CIP and SLD) (ICNG) 90 22

+Pilot Weather Report (PIREPs) 90 12

+Air Report (AIREPs) 90 12

+Turbulence (TURB) A 180 12

 Radar Coverage (RADAR CVRG) no product image 30 5

 Temporary Flight Restrictions (TFRs) no product image 60 12

 Terminal Aerodrome Reports (TAFs) no product image 60 12

-Table 6-1 Weather Product Symbols and Data Timing
+Table 6-1 SiriusXM Weather Product Symbols and Data Timing

-Table 6-2 shows which Sirius XM Weather products can be displayed (indicated with a '+' symbol) on specific maps.
+Table 6-2 shows which SiriusXM products can be displayed (indicated with a '+' symbol) on specific maps.

-SiriusXM Weather Product PFD Inset Map Navigation Map Page Weather Data Link Page Weather Information Page AUX - Trip Planning Page Nearest Page Group Flight Plan Pages
+SiriusXM Weather Product PFD Inset Map Navigation Map Page XM Weather Data Link Page Weather Information Page AUX - Trip Planning Page AUX - Video Page Nearest Page Group Flight Plan Pages

-NEXRAD + + + + + +
+NEXRAD + + + + + + +

 Cloud Top (CLD TOP) +

 Echo Top (ECHO TOP) +

-SiriusXM Lightning (LTNG) + + + + + +
+SiriusXM Lightning (XM LTNG) + + + + + + +

-Cell Movement (CELL MOV) + + + + + +
+Cell Movement (CELL MOV) + + + + + + +

 SIGMETs/AIRMETs (SIG/AIR) +

-METARs + +
+METARs + + + + + + + +

 City Forecast (CITY) +

 Surface Analysis (SFC) +

 Freezing Levels (FRZ LVL) +

-Winds Aloft (WIND) +
+Winds Aloft (WIND) + +

 County Warnings (COUNTY) +

 Cyclone Warnings (CYCLONE) +

+Icing Potential (ICNG) +

+PIREPs + +

+AIREPs + +

+Turbulence (TURB) +

-No Radar Coverage + + + + + +
+No Radar Coverage + + + + + + +

-TFRs + + + + + + +
+TFRs + + + + + + + +

 TAFs + +